-I know that does not sound appealing; but the truth is until your body has accomedated the regular feedings - you will find that you have sore nipples.
+I know it does not sound appealing; but the truth is until your body has accomedated the regular feedings - you will find that you have sore nipples.
 I like to relate it to getting used to a new pair of shoes!
 Once you and your baby get into your rhythm the soreness usually goes away (just like a new pair of shoes that get worn in).
-If it unbearable, get help!
-The baby can be latching on that pinches and causes sore breastfeeding nipples.
+If it is unbearable, get help!

 What Can I do About Sore Nipples?